-All ACENET users are required to renew their accounts on an annual basis.
+All Compute Canada/ACENET users are required to renew their accounts on an annual basis.
 This provides us with data on your research activities that we need to report to our funding agencies.
 It also ensures that unused accounts are de-activated and secured, allowing us to recover associated storage space by deleting old data.

 Account renewals are managed through Compute Canada.
-FAQs

-On the anniversary of the creation of your Compute Canada account, you will get an email from Compute Canada notifying you of the need to renew and with links to the process.
+Every March, you will receive an email from Compute Canada notifying you of the need to renew and with links to the process.
 From the date of that email, you have 2 months to complete the renewal process.

 If you have a sponsored account (typical of graduate students or research staff) you need only confirm your contact information and your desire to renew your account.

 If no action is taken by your renewal deadline (2 months after first notification) your Compute Canada account will be de-activated.

 If you are a PI and do not renew, your sponsored accounts will also be suspended at the deadline.

 In order for an account to remain active, both the account owner and the sponsoring PI must renew.